 - Check the kraut every couple of days and push it back down if it expands.

 - When it tastes tangy and good, it's done!
+This can take anywhere from 10 days to three weeks.
 Put it into the fridge and enjoy.